Quantized plastic deformation: Preliminaries

 In other words, the assumption of linear elasticity at a fixed $m$ allows one to minimize out the variable $\alpha$ and opens the possibility of obtaining a `condensed' description in terms of the measure of plastic strain $m$ only.
 However, we reiterate that since the resulting elastic strain, $\alpha(m,\varepsilon)-m$, may not be located inside the corresponding `elastic domain' $(m-1/2,m+1/2)$, the expression \eqref{adiab} does not represent the solution of the elastic problem and, given the value of the loading parameter $\varepsilon$, can be at most interpreted as an elastic prediction.

 Saying it differently, if the value of $m$ at the given $\varepsilon$ agrees with the `equilibrium' expression $\hat m(\varepsilon)$ given in \eqref{toyPQ5}, then the condition \eqref{limits} is automatically satisfied and no elasto-plastic correction is necessary.
-If, however, the predicted elastic strain at the given $m$ and $\varepsilon$ is located outside of the corresponding `elastic domain', the configuration \eqref{adiab} should be rendered unstable, which means that an elasto- plastic correction should be performed with the idea that as a result of such correction the corresponding value $\hat m(\varepsilon)$ is reached.
-More specifically, since in this case the effective `yield condition' \eqref{limits} is violated, the value of the plastic strain $m$ must undergo a quantum update, $m \to m \pm1$, one or several times.
+If, however, the predicted elastic strain at the given $m$ and $\varepsilon$ is located outside of the corresponding `elastic domain', the configuration \eqref{adiab} should be rendered unstable, which means that an elasto-plastic correction should be performed with the idea that as a result of such correction the corresponding value $\hat m(\varepsilon)$ is attained.
+More specifically, since in this case the effective `yield condition' \eqref{limits} is violated, the value of the plastic strain $m$ must undergo a quantum update, one or several times.
 An elementary update of this kind (elementary plastic correction) can be then interpreted as the action of a primitive `flow rule'.
 After an elementary update of this type is completed, the equilibrium elastic problem for $\alpha$ can be solved again producing an elastic correction.
 The implied iterative process can continue until the plastic strain $m$ is finally compatible with the `equilibrium' response $\hat m(\varepsilon)$.

-The main advantage of our simplified description of elastic response inside each `elasticity domain' is that the numerical algorithm alluded above can be formulated without any reference to the variable $\alpha$, which, given that the equilibrium equation $\partial f/\partial \alpha =0$ is solvable explicitly, can be considered as effectively eliminated.
-The equations governing the evolution of the plastic strain $m$ in the resulting `condensed' problem reduce to a discrete dynamical system {that} can be formulated in the form of an integer valued automaton:
+The main advantage of our simplified description of elastic response inside each `elasticity domain' is that the numerical algorithm alluded above can be formulated without any reference to the variable $\alpha$, which, given that the equilibrium equation $\partial f/\partial \alpha =0$ is solvable explicitly, could be thus considered as effectively eliminated.
+The equations governing the evolution of the plastic strain $m$ in the resulting `condensed' problem reduce to a discrete dynamical system {that} can be formulatedas an integer-valued automaton:

 where